patrickamsler/raspberrypi-home-server/doc/Mosquitto.md

 - QoS 0: At most once delivery means that the message is delivered once or not at all.
 There is no acknowledgment or retransmission of the message.
 - QoS 1: At least once delivery means that the message is delivered at least once.
 - QoS 2: Exactly once delivery means that the message is delivered exactly once and only once, regardless of network or system failures.
-This level of QoS involves a handshake between the broker and receiver to ensure that the message is only delivered once.
+This level of QoS involves a handshake between the broker and receiver.

 Example with Qos 1:
 ```bash